If your application for a business credit card was turned down, don’t despair – you have options. First, you need to understand why you were denied.

 “I was personally turned down for a business credit card because I had applied for a personal credit card from the same company in the same six-month period,” says Stacy Caprio, marketing strategist and serial entrepreneur.

 You could also be denied if you’ve applied for multiple cards with different banks.
-Chase, for example, imposes the 5/24 rule, which is if you’ve opened five or more personal credit cards from any bank in the previous 24 months, you might not be able to get a Chase business credit card, according to Million Mile Secrets.
+Chase, for example, imposes the 5/24 rule, which is if you’ve opened five or more personal credit cards from any bank in the previous 24 months, you might not be able to get a Chase business credit card.

 Scant business financials